Valero Texas Open: Rory McIlroy six shots behind leader Akshay Bhatia as Masters preparations continue

 His second birdie of the day came in bizarre fashion at the 18th.
 McIlroy's wayward approach shot struck a fan in the stands, but the 34-year-old made the most of the free drop before sinking a long-range putt.

-McIlroy then went bogey free across his back nine to keep himself in the hunt, but remains six strokes behind leader Bhatia, who sits on -11.
+McIlroy then went bogey free across his back nine to keep himself in the hunt, but remains six strokes behind leader Bhatia, who sits on 11 under.

 McIlroy had entered the day three under as he looks to find something close to top form heading into The Masters at Augusta.